Northeast Regional

 The Northeast Regional is an intercity rail service operated by Amtrak in the Northeastern and Mid-Atlantic United States.
-In the past it has been known as the NortheastDirect, Acela Regional, or Regional.
-It is Amtrak's busiest route, carrying 9,163,082 passengers in fiscal year (FY) 2023.
+In the past, it has been known as the NortheastDirect, Acela Regional, or Regional.
+It is Amtrak's busiest route, carrying 12,018,536 passengers in fiscal year (FY) 2025.
 The Northeast Regional service received more than $787.7 million in gross ticket revenue in FY 2023.

 The Northeast Regional offers daily all-reserved service, usually at least every hour.
 Trains generally run along the Northeast Corridor between Boston in the north to Washington, D.C., in the south with multiple stops, including in New York City, Philadelphia, and Baltimore.
 Extensions and branches provide service to Newport News, Norfolk, and Roanoke, Virginia, and Springfield, Massachusetts, with intermediate stops.

-Trains cover the most popular stretch between New York Penn Station and Washington Union Station in about 3.5 hours.
-The section between New York and Philadelphia takes 1.5 hours, while the part between Philadelphia and Washington takes two hours.
-North of New York, the travel time to Boston is four hours, while trips to Springfield take 3.5 hours.
-South of Washington, trains take 4.5 hours to reach Newport News, 4.5 hours to reach Norfolk, or five hours to reach Roanoke.
+Trains cover the busiest stretch between New York Penn Station and Washington Union Station in about three and a half hours.
+The New York–Philadelphia segment takes one and a half hours, while Philadelphia–Washington takes two hours.
+North of New York, trains take four hours to reach Boston and three and a half hours to reach Springfield.
+South of Washington, travel times are four and a half hours to Newport News and Norfolk, and five hours to Roanoke.